IASD's PsiberDreaming Conferences

 coronation of himself in Notre Dame Cathedral, but with a surprise —

-TV personality Richard Simmons, manic diet guru, screams from the sidelines:
+TV personality Richard Simmons, manic diet guru, is yelling from the sidelines!

 The winning 2016